nixworks/public/news/2009/08/31/jason-mraz-s-i-m-yours-becomes-the-longest-running-single-in-the-billboard-hot-100-s-history-at-71-weeks-on-the-chart.md

 ### [2009-08-31](/news/2009/08/31/index.md)

-#  Jason Mraz's ''I'm Yours'' becomes the longest running single in the Billboard Hot 100's history at 71 weeks on the chart.
+#  Jason Mraz's "I'm Yours" becomes the longest running single in the Billboard Hot 100's history at 71 weeks on the chart.